oliverjam/learn-vanilla-spas/README.md

 Next edit the `allDogs` handler to grab this ID from localStorage.
 We can use this to conditionally render delete buttons next to each dog that has a matching `owner` property.

-Add an event listener to each dog's delete button that sends a `DELETE` request to `"https://fac-dogs.herokuapp.com/v1/dogs/:id"` (where `:id` is the ID of the dog that button relates to).
+Add an event listener to each delete button that sends a `DELETE` request to `"https://fac-dogs.herokuapp.com/v1/dogs/:id"` (where `:id` is the ID of the dog that button relates to).
 Don't forget you'll need to send an `authorization` header with the token from localStorage.

 If the delete request is successful remove that dog `li` from the page.
 If it fails put an error message in the message div.